 This song was written and performed by Devorah.
 She came into my recording studio carrying a 24-track 2-inch reel of tape.
 “I can’t find anyone to help me finish my recording.”
 She was drop-dead gorgeous so I wisely said . . .
 “May I hear what you have?”
 I liked what I heard!
-After I listened to her piano-only recording she said, “Would you play it one more time so I can sing the words I have written for you?”
-What did the smitten Chief Recoring Engineer say?
+After I listened to her piano-only recording she said, “Would you play it one more time so I can sing the words I have written for the song?”
+What did the smitten Chief Recording Engineer say?
 “Sure.”
 The words were total stream-of-consciousness wonderment.
 I determined to take her project to the finish line so she could market it and become a well-paid recording star.
 So I did that.

-I “produced” her.
+I produced her.
 I made her work on her vocals and her Hammond B3 organ parts.

 She asked me to put an off-the-wall lead guitar part into the mix.
 So I did.
 I wish now that I had a version WITHOUT my guitar part.
 At the very end of the song I think I did OK . . . but the rest of the song does not need what I added.

 I have searched the Internet for Devorah, and searched line-by-line for her lyrics without a single “hit.”
 Therefore, as far as I know, I may be the only living human to have this beautiful recording.
 If she hears it at this website and is offended—I’ll remove it at once.